neilmb/villagefire/index.md

 [troutrivercatering.com](http://troutrivercatering.com) and
 [awesomecookery.com](http://awesomecookery.com)) Ruth will prepare 8 meals, Friday breakfast through Sunday lunch, for up to 150 people.
 All meals will be vegetarian, with options that are dairy free and gluten free.
-More info about the menu will be available by April 15.
+[Click here](images/menu.pdf) to see the entire menu.

 **If you would like to eat the food prepared at camp, you need to register by May 18.**